-- Actuarial cost method Entry Age Normal Level % of pay. - Investment return 7.25%, includes inflation of 2.75%. - Salary growth effective average of 5.00%, comprised of inflation of 2.75% and 2.25% for real wage growth and for merit or seniority increases. - Mortality rates were based on the RP-2014 Mortality Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale.
+- Actuarial cost method entry age normal. level % of pay. - Investment return 7.25% includes inflation at 2.75%. - Salary growth effective average of 5.50%, comprised of inflation of 2.75%, and 2.25% for real wage growth and for merit or seniority increases. - Mortality rates were the RP-2014 Mortality Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale.